-Day one: We will conduct a quick gear check at the Ranger Station and then drive up the Glacier Creek Road as far as we can.
+Day 1: We will conduct a quick gear check at the Ranger Station and then drive up the Glacier Creek Road as far as we can.
 From the road head we'll tour to the Heliotrope Ridge area and establish a nice camp.
 If we have time and energy, we will go for a little side ski in the afternoon.

-Day two: Summit day.
+Day 2: Summit day.
 An early start will see us to the summit of Mount Baker via the Coleman Deming Col in the late morning.
 We should be back in camp right in time for a post lunch coffee.
 We might even ski a little more in the afternoon.

-Day three: The third day leaves some options open.
+Day 3: The third day leaves some options open.
 Conditions permitting, we will tour to the rarely visited Roosevelt – Mazama Col and then ski back down to camp before heading out in the early afternoon.
 You can assume to be back in the Seattle area in the early evening.